venikman/FPF/FPF-Spec.md

 **Implications for architecture (normative hooks inside FPF):**
 - **Express behavior as goals, constraints, and budgets.** Prefer RoC to IoP.
 When you must prescribe a procedure (regulatory/safety), document the exception in the Design‑Rationale Record and pair it with run‑time monitors (see *Observability‑first templates*).
 - **Autonomy budgets.** For each agent/holon, declare allowed tools, call‑rates, cost/time ceilings, and risk thresholds.
-Enforce via policy/telemetry cells; record usage in the **Comparability‑Gauge (CG) frame** so that uplift/regret can be compared over runs.
+Enforce via policy/telemetry cells; record usage in the **Comparability Governance (CG) frame** so that uplift/regret can be compared over runs.
 - **Agentic tool use.** Orchestrate function calls via agentic planning/reflective loops instead of fixed pipelines: the agent can choose order, retry strategies, and escalation paths (cf. ReAct‑style tool use, self‑reflection, autonomous exploration in 2022–2024 SoTA).
 This keeps logic in prompts/policies, not in brittle DAGs.
 - **Compute and data elasticity.** Keep **bench/test packs** versioned; enable periodic model refresh without rewriting logic (Chinchilla‑style scaling insight, 2022).
 Treat data > code when feasible; ensure refresh does not break **parity/comparability** by pinning to the CG‑frame.
 - **Feedback‑in‑the‑loop.** Build preference/critique channels (human‑, AI‑, or environment‑in‑the‑loop), shadow modes, and safe A/B gating.
 Use these to continuously adjust prompts/policies rather than continuously fine‑tuning bespoke sub‑models.